3uild-3thos/ArmaDAO/DAO_Programs/Readme.md

 ## **Voting**
 - **Staked-based Voting:** Our voting mechanism is staked-based, meaning that voters must stake a certain amount of tokens or nfts to participate in the decision-making process.
 This staked-based approach adds an additional layer of security to the voting process, making it resistant to flash loan attacks and ensuring that only committed participants have a say in the DAO's governance.

+## **SubDAOs**
+- **SubDAOs:** SubDAOs, are a key feature of our ArmaDAO system, designed to promote modularity, scalability, and community engagement.
+SubDAOs enable members to create specialized branches within the main DAO, each with its own governance structure, membership requirements, and decision-making processes.
+These SubDAOs are token-based or NFT-based, allowing for diverse membership models and participation mechanisms.
+By allowing the creation of SubDAOs, our system fosters innovation, empowers community-driven initiatives, and accommodates a wide range of interests and objectives within the ArmaDAO ecosystem.

 # **Setup**
 Some basic ground rules in order to keep our tests, `Anchor.toml` and `lib.rs` in sync: